wardle/pc4/README.md

 # PatientCare v4

-PatientCare v4 is a new type of electronic health and care patient record.
+PatientCare v4 is a new type of electronic health and care patient electronic record system.

 Previous versions have been in constant use within NHS Wales, UK since 2008, helping support the care of a range of patients with both neurological and